 Here’s the thing about appliances in a small space.
 We happen to have quite a bit of storage in our RV.
 Both a very large food pantry and also a lot of large overhead cabinets.
 So we have more than your typical RV’er because we tend to do a lot of cooking at home, and a lot of our cooking is from scratch.
 So yes, we actually have these items in our RV.

-- Bread Maker – We make lots of things in this.
+- Bread Maker – I think I was born in the wrong century.
+Though a bread maker is far from the old fashion home made bread making our grandma’s used to do, this is super close.
+I feel like everyone should be able to do this!
+We make lots of things in this.
 Mostly homemade dough for pizza, bread, garlic knots, and more.
 But I also make full-on homemade bread all the way through the process.
 You can also make cakes, desserts and so much more in them.
 Again, this is a big item to store, but we gave us some other things to have our bread maker with us, and we use it so often.

 - Coffee Pot – We are coffee snobs I think!
 There’s more to this section than just a coffee pot.
 Do you boondock?
 We do too!
 Currently, we have enough solar and batteries to run our normal drip coffee pot, but before we did, we have a hand bean grinder and a french press coffee maker.
 Which we still have and love!